How International Schools Stream $2,500 Tournaments Live

 "I know there's zero thoughts right now about changing software next year.
 I think everyone involved in the live-streaming and sporting aspect really appreciates, like I said, the simplicity, the use of it, the fact that students can...
 It's built in such a way that students can really take it over and just own it."

-For a small school, student ownership isn't a luxury—it's necessity:
+For a small school, student ownership isn't a luxury.
+It's a necessity:

 "It's a huge relief on a small school."

-The conference discovered an unexpected use case: embedding live scoreboards on their conference website.
+The conference also discovered an unexpected use case: embedding live scoreboards on their conference website.
+Teachers who are teaching six classes in a tournament day can't watch a live stream — but they can quickly check the embedded board between lessons.

 "If you're teaching six classes in that day, you're not watching the live stream... but you want to just be able to go and really quickly check in and see where the team is at when they are playing."

-When Alex transferred to International School Vienna in 2025, KeepTheScore came up immediately:
+When Alex transferred to International School Vienna in 2025, KeepTheScore came up in his first conversations about athletics:

 "Would I be interested in using your guys' product again at the current school?
 Absolutely, for sure."